 Meanwhile Dennis has made rapid progress in his law career and got himself selected as a Conservative candidate and elected as an MP in 1979.

 The Vickerys are married, have started a family, and also set up their own business in a converted barn on the estate of Jonquil’s dad.

 Mark and Anna have come back to London where he can work on getting control of British businesses for Dartram, and she runs her art exhibitions.
 One of his prospects is of course Peter’s company, which has developed a new scanner for medical uses.
 It can also be used in missile targetting for attack helicopters.
 Although Peter has always been vaguely on the Left (we are told he used to be in CND and the SWP in the 60s) all that rubs off and he accepts he has to go after Defence contracts.
 But it’s all a complicated world, with Dennis and Mark both pulling dirty tricks and trying to force his hand.
 Meanwhile Lynn fell out with Dennis and is out to make trouble in his rising ministerial career.
 Of course the 2 alpha males can still play squash with each other.

 The double-dealing and intrigues continue through the mid 80s, despite the lamentations and warnings of old Professor Nuttall, who has now retreated back to college life.

 NUTTALL: That was our delusion, Peter.
-We though hi-tech was all about the frontiers of science.
+We thought hi-tech was all about the frontiers of science.
 We didn’t realise hi-tech was really the saviour of capitalism.